James Metzger: Hofstra University

-Hofstra University Athletics Projects At Margiotta Hall
+Hofstra University Athletics Projects at Margiotta Hall

-Metzger's philanthropic involvement with Hofstra University began during 2007 with several special projects that addressed improvements for Margiotta Hall, the three-story, 22,500 square-foot building that is the main field house for Hofstra athletics.

-The Royle - Sombrotto Men's Lacrosse Locker Rooms at Hofstra were built that same year with funds donated by Metzger.
-According to Metzger, he wanted to memorialize the contributions to Hofstra lacrosse by two people who also had impacted his own life and career.
-One person is his coach, Harry Royle, who was Hofstra's Head Men's Lacrosse Coach from 1976 through 1985.
-The other person is Vincent Sombrotto, a former teammate and professional lacrosse player who, according to Metzger, had a will to win and a level of intensity that made him "the closest thing to a perfect lacrosse player that I have ever seen."
+Metzger's philanthropic involvement with Hofstra University began during 2007 with several special projects that addressed improvements for Joseph M. Margiotta Hall, the three-story, 22,500 square-foot building that is the main field house for Hofstra athletics.
+The Royle – Sombrotto Men's Lacrosse Locker Room at Hofstra was built that same year.
+The locker room memorializes contributions to Hofstra lacrosse by two people who impacted Metzger's life and career: Harry Royle, who was Hofstra's Men's Lacrosse Head Coach from 1976 through 1985, and Vincent Sombrotto, a college teammate and former professional sports player with Major League Lacrosse and the National Lacrosse League.
+Sombrotto is a member of the National Lacrosse Hall of Fame.
 During 2019, Hofstra Athletics announced that Metzger provided an additional leadership gift to the university to support the renovation of the locker facilities.
 The project, completed and unveiled on January 13, 2020, features 48 new lockers and a complete remodel of the locker rooms.
-Metzger also established a matching gift campaign for alumni of the lacrosse program, with lockers named to honor former players.

-The Hallway Traditions Project at Margiotta Hall was created to showcase the history of the men's and women's lacrosse programs and the football program.
+The "Football and Lacrosse Traditions Project" at Margiotta Hall was created to showcase the history of the men's and women's lacrosse programs and the football program.
 The project, funded by Metzger during 2009, was named for Hofstra standout athletes Mike D’Amato ‘68 and Lou DiBlasi ‘61.
-DiBlasi also was Metzger's coach at Half Hollow Hills High School.
+D'Amato played defensive back for the New York Jets and was a member of its 1969 Super Bowl championship team.
+DiBlasi was Metzger's lacrosse coach and football coach at Half Hollow Hills High School.